-- Tutor written summative comments on an individual student's work. - Tutor written on-script/in text comments on an individual student's work. - Generic written or oral feedback, for example an assessor's report/ summary of strengths and weaknesses of work submitted by students who completed an assignment.
-This can be delivered and discussed in class and/or through Canvas. - Self-assessment/reflection tasks. - Peer feedback. - A discussion in class, or on Canvas, of model answers. - 'Informal' feedback given during contact hours. - Informal tutor feedback given during office/consultation hours.
+- Tutor written on-script/in text comments on an individual student's work. - Generic written or oral feedback, for example an assessor's report/ summary of strengths and weaknesses of work submitted by students who completed an assignment.
+This can be delivered and discussed in class and/or through Canvas. - Self-assessment/reflection tasks. - Peer feedback. - A discussion in class, or on Canvas, of model answers.

+Informal tutor feedback given during office/consultation hours.